henrysky/galpy_cuda_demo/README.rst

 - You have Windows 10 x64 installed with compatible Nvidia graphics card (700 series or above)
 - You have the latest Nvidia driver and CUDA 9.2 installed as well as added to PATH
 - You have Python >=3.6 installed, I recommend Anaconda
-- You have Visual Studio 2017 update 6 installed with C/C++ support
+- You have Visual Studio 2017 Update 6 (toolset v14.13) installed with C/C++ support
 - You have downloaded this repository

 Run Windows CMD under the respository, first we need to launch the right Visual compiler supported by CUDA 9.2